01:447:392 PATHOGENIC MICROBIOLOGY

 Organic Chemistry 01:160:307.
 Systems Physiology is recommended.

-This course will introduce the student to a real life patient case study each lecture, moving the course toward an understanding of specific human diseases (e.g. pharyngitis, hepatitis) as might be expected in a clinical environment.
+This course will integrate basic microbiology and infectious diseases.
+The first quarter of the course will provide the conceptual basis of microbial morphology, metabolism and growth, heredity and variation, pathogenicity and antimicrobial chemotherapy.
+Then this course will introduce the students to one real life patient case study each week, moving the course toward an understanding of specific human diseases (e.g. pharyngitis, meningitis) as might be expected in a clinical environment.
 Each case will include a patient history, differential diagnosis, clinical cues, laboratory data, pathogenesis, treatment and prevention, additional points and references.
-The course will be interactive, engaging students in peer discussions and will emphasize journal articles, Pubmed, NCBI publications etc. to encourage integrative understanding of the microbiological world.
+The objective is not to attempt to cover every infectious disease or microorganism, but rather to use examples that would stress the key principles of microbial pathogenesis, differential diagnosis and appropriate treatment and prevention.

 Course Satisfies Learning Goals

-Microorganisms are an essential component of human biology and it is sometimes just a flip of that physiological switch that turns the normal symbiont into a dangerous pathogen.
-This course will introduce students to the microbial environment as it relates to physiology, morphology, pathogenicity, and genetics of groups of microorganisms and their medical applications.
-By the end of the course, each student will be able to understand the role that certain microorganisms play in particular human diseases through a process of differential diagnosis and interpretation of laboratory results, pathogenesis and treatment options.
+By the end of the course, students will be able to understand the role that certain microorganisms play in particular human diseases through a process of differential diagnosis and interpretation of laboratory results, pathogenesis and treatment options.
 The intention is to provide each student with the tools needed to understand medical microbiology, using a case-based approach to stress key principles of microbial pathogenesis, the use of clinical microbiology techniques and the selection and use of key antimicrobial agents.

 Exams, Assignments, and Grading Policy

-If the course is closed, please continue to monitor web-reg for openings.
-If you have any questions, please contact the Division of Life Science - Office of Undergraduate Instruction at 848-445-2075or visit our office at Nelson Labs B112, Busch Campus.
+If this course is closed, please DO NOT contact the instructor for a special permission number.
+Please use the following link to add your name to the appropriate wait list: Wait List Sign Up for Spring 2020 Courses.
+If you have any questions, please contact the Division of Life Science - Office of Undergraduate Instruction at 848-445-2075 or visit our office at Nelson Labs B112, Busch Campus.

 ** All information is subject to change at the discretion of the course coordinator.